DUNE-DAQ/docs/docs/packages/daq-buildtools/README.md

 source /cvmfs/dunedaq.opensciencegrid.org/setup_dunedaq.sh
 setup_dbt latest_v4   # "setup_dbt latest" also works
 ```
 ...in order to pick up the latest daq-buildtools intended for the v4 development line.
-Note that `latest_v4` is aliased to `v8.3.0` and `latest_v5` is aliased to `v8.4.0`.
+Note that `latest_v4` is aliased to `v8.3.0` and `latest_v5` is aliased to `v8.6.0`.

-After running these two commands, then you'll see something along the lines of:
+After running these two commands, then you'll see something like:
 ```
-Added /cvmfs/dunedaq.opensciencegrid.org/tools/dbt/v8.3.0/bin -> PATH
+Added /cvmfs/dunedaq.opensciencegrid.org/tools/dbt/v8.6.0/bin -> PATH
-Added /cvmfs/dunedaq.opensciencegrid.org/tools/dbt/v8.3.0/scripts -> PATH
+Added /cvmfs/dunedaq.opensciencegrid.org/tools/dbt/v8.6.0/scripts -> PATH
 DBT setuptools loaded
 ```